hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MainConcepts/recordStructure.md

 # Record Structure

-Defines the layout o fields in the dataset, order of the fields should be the same as the dataset.
+Defines the layout of fields in the dataset, order of the fields should be the same as the dataset.

 ```java
 attrLayout := RECORD